CKTB

+History

-CKTB was launched in 1930 by Edward T. Sandell at 1120 on the AM dial, as a phantom station of CKOC in Hamilton.
+CKTB signed on the air in 1930.
+It was founded by Edward T. Sandell, originally at 1120 kilocycles, as a phantom station of CKOC in Hamilton.
 As with most early AM radio stations (see Canadian allocations changes under NARBA), the station changed frequencies a number of times in its early years, moving to 1200 in 1933, 1230 in 1941, 1550 in 1946, 620 in 1950 and its current 610 in 1959.

-In 1936, the station became a founding affiliate of CBC Radio and in 1944, affiliated with CBC's Dominion Network.
+In 1936, the station became a founding network affiliate of CBC Radio, as a privately owned station.
+In 1944, CKTB affiliated with CBC's Dominion Network.
 The affiliation remained until the Dominion Network was dissolved in 1962.
 Sandell died in 1943, and the station was acquired by Niagara District Broadcasting the following year.

-Niagara District Broadcasting subsequently launched CKTB-FM in 1949.
+Niagara District Broadcasting launched an FM sister station in 1949.
+At first, CKTB-FM largely simulcast its AM counterpart.
+That station today is CHTZ-FM 97.7 MHz.

 The stations were acquired by Standard Broadcasting in 1980.
 Standard sold CKTB to Affinity Radio Group in 1997.
-Affinity was in turn acquired by Telemedia in 2000; Standard reacquired the station when it purchased Telemedia in 2002.
+Affinity was in turn acquired by Telemedia in 2000.
+Standard reacquired the station when it purchased Telemedia in 2002.
 In October 2007, Astral Media acquired Standard Broadcasting's terrestrial radio and television assets, including CKTB.

-Ownership changed hands again in July 2013 when most of Astral Media's broadcasting properties including CKTB were sold to Bell Media, a subsidiary of Bell Canada.
+Ownership changed hands again in July 2013 when most of Astral Media's broadcasting properties including CKTB were sold to Bell Media, a subsidiary of Bell Canada Enterprises (BCE).

+On February 8, 2024, Bell Media announced the sale of several of its stations to Whiteoaks Communications Group.
+The CRTC approved the purchase on December 19, 2024.
+On June 16, 2025, Whiteoaks took ownership of CKTB, the company stated that there would be no major changes to CKTB’s programming; concurrently the station added a new local morning program hosted by veteran Toronto radio personality Gene Valaitis.